Patrick Roy: Montreal Canadiens (1984–1995)

-Roy was drafted in the third round, 51st overall, in the 1984 NHL entry draft by the Montreal Canadiens, a team he disliked, being a fan of the rival Quebec Nordiques.
+Roy was drafted in the third round as the 51st overall pick in the 1984 NHL entry draft by the Montreal Canadiens; ironically, he actually was not a fan of the Canadiens, as he was a fan of the rival Quebec Nordiques.
 His grandmother Anna Peacock was a big Canadiens fan, but died before seeing her grandson being drafted.
 Roy kept playing for the Granby Bisons of the Quebec Major Junior Hockey League (QMJHL) before being called up by the Canadiens.
 Despite the thoughts that he was not going to play for the team, on February 23, 1985, he made his NHL debut when he replaced the Canadiens' starting goaltender, Doug Soetaert, in the game's third period.
 Roy played for 20 minutes and earned his first NHL win without allowing a goal.
 After the game, he was reassigned to the Sherbrooke Canadiens of the AHL.
 Despite starting as a backup, Roy replaced Greg Moffett after he had equipment troubles during a game.
 He earned a win, became the starting goaltender for the playoffs and led the team to a Calder Cup championship with ten wins in 13 games.

 In the following season, Roy started playing regularly for the Canadiens and took over the starting goaltender's job when incumbent Steve Penney was injured in January.
 He played 47 games during the regular season and won the starting job for the Stanley Cup playoffs, where he emerged as a star, leading his team to an unexpected Stanley Cup title and winning the Conn Smythe Trophy for the Most Valuable Player in the playoffs.
 As a 20-year-old, he became the youngest Conn Smythe winner ever and was chosen for the NHL All-Rookie Team.

 Nicknamed St. Patrick after the victory, Roy continued playing for the Canadiens, who won the Adams Division in 1987–88 and in 1988–89, when they lost to the Calgary Flames in the Stanley Cup Final.
 Roy, together with Brian Hayward, won the William M. Jennings Trophy in 1987, 1988, and 1989, as the Canadiens regularly allowed the fewest goals against.
 In 1989 and 1990, he won the Vezina Trophy for best goaltender in the NHL and was voted for the NHL first All-Star team.
 In 1991–92, the Canadiens won the Adams Division again, with Roy having a very successful individual year, winning the William M. Jennings Trophy, and Vezina Trophy and being selected for the NHL's first All-Star team.
 Despite the successful regular season, the Canadiens were swept in the second round by the Boston Bruins, who stopped their playoff run for the fourth time in five years.